How to Grow, Plant, and Care For Split Leaf Philodendron

 How Do I Support a Split Leaf Philodendron?

-Unlike similar leafy Arums, Split Leaf Philodendrons support themselves with a large central stem.
-They do have epiphytic tendencies and can grow along moss poles or up trees, but they will be perfectly happy growing on their own too.
+Unlike other leafy members of the Arum family, split leaf philodendrons support themselves with a large central stem.
+While they do have some epiphytic tendencies and can climb moss poles or trees, they are perfectly content growing on their own without additional support.